Iran launches Simorgh satellite into space, state television reports

 Iran’s space program has been operating for years, but is experiencing setbacks.
 Several missile tests have failed in recent years.
 In some cases, explosions have occurred.

 The Iranian Revolutionary Guards, the powerful elite body within the armed forces, also have their own agenda underway.
-Last year, the Guard successfully launched a satellite into orbit.
+Last year, the Guard successfully launched a satellite orbiting the earth.

 470 kilometers above sea level